Post P&L to QuickBooks in Summary

 - Press the Post P&L to QuickBooks button to export to QuickBooks.

-- Added a checkbox to each line with the ability to include/not include a transaction(s) in an export.
+- Checkbox for each line in order to include/not include a transaction(s) in an export.
 The checkbox in the header will check/uncheck all (by default all transactions are checked).
-This can be useful if you would like to have one journal entry type mapped to two different QB Accounts.
+This can be useful if you would like one journal entry type mapped to two different QB Accounts.
 You can separate the transactions and make a second posting with the specified mappings.